 Keep in mind that there are legitimate insurance agents and brokerage firms that sell Medicare Supplement Insurance (Medigap), Medicare Part D plans and Advantage Plans on behalf of private insurance companies.
 Some of these entities work with marketing and lead generation companies that advertise heavily online and on television.
 Legitimate firms and licensed brokers are not scammers.
 They sell real Medicare policies, but be aware that they may only offer a limited number of plans from certain carriers, they may charge fees and they receive commissions for the sales they make.

 2. Threatening a Loss of Coverage

 This scam usually begins with a senior receiving a call that says they must have a prescription drug coverage plan (also known as Medicare Part D) or they will lose their other Medicare benefits.
 If the senior doesn’t purchase a plan during enrollment time, then their Medicare benefits will be “terminated.”
 Of course, this caller claims to offer just the right Rx plan for the senior to increase their coverage and safeguard their benefits.

 Sound a little too good to be true?
 That’s because it is.
 If someone says you must join a plan or buy some sort of coverage to avoid losing your other Medicare benefits, it’s a scam.
 The Medicare prescription drug benefit is an entirely optional addition to your coverage under Original Medicare (Parts A and B).
-The same goes for Medicare Supplement Insurance, which is often referred to as “Medigap.”
+The same goes for Medigap policies.

 3. Fake Rebate Notices